Author of Steamy Romance & Goddess Facilitator: Books, Divine Library & Services

 Elephant also protects the weak and helpless in the family and herd (family/society) but also symbolises the amazing qualities of family connection, love, trust and loyalty, when shared in a healthy, functional manner.
 However, note that “family” does not always have to come by blood connection.
 There are people outside the mundane family unit that hold this sacred role in our lives and may be our companions throughout or at least a larger portion of this lifetime or even through several lifetimes.
 Likewise, your birth family members, whether it is family through blood, adoption or marriage, may not always be the ones that are meant to be your companions in this life.
 The spiritual connection that you have or don’t have is the deciding factor here.

 Elephant loves people who study and seek new insights.
 He typically comes often to those who are in these phases in their lives to support them in their endeavours.
 He will help you with the sciences and also evolving sexually.
-When appearing in your reality, in the physical, as well as other realms and dimensions, Elephant asks you to examine your connectedness and commitment to your family, your higher self and your goals and asks whether you are taking your responsibilities seriously.
+When appearing in your reality, in the physical, as well as other realms and dimensions, Elephant asks you to examine your connection and commitment to your family, your higher self and your goals and asks whether you are taking your responsibilities seriously.

 Some additional qualities to look at when Elephant appears in your life are confidence, patience, using education opportunities, commitment, gentleness, communicating in relationships, discernment, intelligence and compassion.
 Elephants communicate telepathically which teaches us to truly listen to others.